xenify-io/litepaper/README.md

 <br>

-Introducing [Phoenix Apes](https://docs.ysl.io/protocol-features/Phoenix-NFT), the exclusive NFT collectible that unites the Xenify and YSL.IO communities.
+Introducing [Phoenix Apes](https://docs.ysl.io/protocol-features/Phoenix-NFT), the exclusive NFT collectable that unites the Xenify and YSL.IO communities.
 By owning one of these extraordinary NFTs, users of Xenify will unlock a daily amplified burn effect, exponentially boosting their batch count by up to 100 when burning vXEN or vUSDy.
 Moreover, owning or renting a minimum of 4 of these highly coveted NFTs will grant you an even greater amplification, with your wallet receiving a daily bonus of up to 1,000 batches.

 Furthermore, holders of the Phoenix NFT will enjoy a range of extra perks.
 This includes the opportunity to earn USDC rewards every 8 hours and bypass the Sigma Exit Rate on the YSL.IO protocol.
 These additional benefits enhance user engagement while making significant contributions to the growth of both the Xenify and YSL.IO ecosystems.